bettermarks/license-manager-POC/docs/concept.md

 # License Manager Concept

-The License Manager (LM) is basically some web service providing a Rest API.
+The License Manager (LM) is basically some Rest API.
 The LM API accepts and handles

 * requests from authenticated users to buy (get) licenses
-* requests from authenticated users to (implicitly) redeem a license and get permissions to access some application
+* requests from authenticated users to (implicitly) redeem a license and get permissions to access some (connected) application

 ## Components